 After one too many seasons of diminishing returns, Murray fired Boudreau and brought in someone who could better get his team through the playoffs.
 Boudreau left the Ducks with an impressive regular-season record of 208-104-40 and had a 24-19 record in the playoffs.

 Murray knew his team’s playoff window was closing.
 His core players Getzlaf, Perry, and Ryan Kesler were aging quickly and wouldn’t be able to carry the team in a few years.
 Murray felt the need to bring in a coach that would help them win now.
 For that reason he brought back Carlyle, the most successful coach in Ducks history.

 Carlyle’s return paid immediate dividends as he led his team to the Western Conference Final in the 2017 Playoffs.
 The Ducks hoped to build on that success in the next season, however, they got swept in the first round by the Sharks.

-The 2018-19 season has been mediocre for the Ducks, including a franchise-record 12-game losing streak.
-Murray has Carlyle’s back though, insisting that their problems are deeper than just a coaching change.
+The 2018-19 season was mediocre for the Ducks, including a franchise-record 12-game losing streak.
+Murray had Carlyle’s back though, insisting that their problems are deeper than just a coaching change.